markjprice/cs8dotnetcore3/dotnet5.md

 Previews 1 to 3 use the C# 8.0 compiler so there aren't any new language features.
 Previews 1 to 3 also do not include any major new features for the base class libraries or app models like ASP.NET Core.
 They mostly include a few bug fixes and performance improvements.
 Of course, those are important improvements but from the perspective of the code in my book, they don't require changes beyond the project file updates shown on this page.

-Preview 4 can use the C# 9.0 compiler but most new features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)
+Preview 4 can use the C# 9.0 compiler but most new C# language features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)

 ## Chapters 1 to 19
 After [downloading](https://dotnet.microsoft.com/download/dotnet-core/5.0) and installing .NET 5.0 SDK, follow the step-by-step instructions in the book and they should work as expected since the project file will automatically reference .NET 5.0 as the target framework.